 Evaluations to find the problem area

-The following procedures are standard tests used to identify the source of abnormal brain activity.
+These procedures are standard tests used to identify the source of irregular brain activity.

 - Baseline electroencephalogram (EEG).
-In this test, electrodes are placed on the scalp to measure electrical activity produced by the brain when you're not experiencing a seizure.
+In this test, electrodes are placed on the scalp to measure electrical activity produced by the brain when a seizure is not present.
 This test can suggest general areas of the brain that may be affected and can be done while asleep or awake.

 - Video EEG.
-A continuous EEG with video monitoring records your seizures as they occur.
-Because your seizure medications have to be reduced or temporarily stopped so that seizures will occur, you'll be admitted to the hospital for this test.
-Evaluating the changes in your EEG with your body's movements during a seizure helps pinpoint the area of your brain in which your seizures are starting.
+A continuous EEG with video monitoring records seizures as they occur.
+Because seizure medicines have to be reduced or temporarily stopped so that seizures will occur, this test is done in the hospital.
+Evaluating the changes in the EEG with body movements during a seizure helps pinpoint the area of the brain where the seizures are starting.

 - Magnetic resonance imaging (MRI).
-This imaging test uses a magnetic field and radio waves to create detailed images that allow doctors to identify damaged cells, tumors or other abnormalities that can cause seizures.
+This imaging test uses a magnetic field and radio waves to create detailed images that allow health care providers to identify damaged cells, tumors or other irregularities that can cause seizures.

-Your surgical team may order additional tests to localize the source of seizures and to characterize the nature of the abnormal activity.
+The surgical team may order additional tests to localize the source of seizures and to characterize the nature of the unusual activity.
 These tests may include:

 - Invasive EEG monitoring.
 If an EEG test does not show where seizures begin, monitoring may be done with surgically placed electrodes.
 The surgeon places either grids or strips of electrodes on the surface of the brain or places electrodes deeper inside the brain.
-EEG monitoring is done while you're unconscious.
+EEG monitoring is done while the person is unconscious.

 - Video EEG with invasive electrodes.
 Surgically placed electrodes may also be needed for a video EEG procedure.
-After the surgery, the video and EEG data are captured during a hospital stay while you're awake but not taking anti-seizure medications.
+After the surgery, the video and EEG data are captured during a hospital stay while the person is awake but not taking anti-seizure medications.

 - Positron emission tomography (PET).
-This specialized imaging device is used to measure brain function when you're seizure-free.
-The images alone — or combined with MRI data — can help identify the source of your seizures.
+This specialized imaging device is used to measure brain function when the person is seizure-free.
+The images alone — or combined with MRI data — can help identify the source of the seizures.